How to Make Paper Flowers for Spring using Tissue Paper

 After you have pinched the underside of the flower petals – the tissue paper flower petals should look similar to the image above.
 (The flower in the upper right corner).
 The darker pink tissue paper petals will be the center of our flower.

-Next, we are going to apply a drop of hot glue in the center of the light pink tissue paper petals.
+Next, we are going to apply a little bit of hot glue in the center of the light pink tissue paper petals.
 Then using your tweezers, so you don’t burn your fingers, place the darker pink petals on top of the hot glue.
+Here is a TIP – keep an extra glue stick within easy reach.

 The you will pinch the underside of the light pink tissue paper petals and gather everything toward the center.
 At this point your flower is done.